-This seems like an obvious question, but it can be a little more difficult to determine.
+Sure, this seems like an obvious question, but it can be a little more difficult to determine.
 First, think about your current storage capacity.
-At what rate is your storage server filling now and how much is that rate increasing?
+At what rate is your storage server filling now, and how much is that rate increasing?

-Think about the timeframe you want to purchase storage for.
-With all this information you should be able to determine what useable capacity you’ll need over the lifetime of your NAS.
+Think about the timeframe you want to purchase storage.
+Then, with all this information, you should determine what useable capacity you’ll need over the lifetime of your NAS.

-Please note: When we talk about raw capacity we mean the capacity of the Network Attached Storage (NAS) plus the number of drives, multiplied by the size of the drive.
-For example, if you have a Storinator S45 populated with 10TB drives that gives you 450TB of raw storage.
+Please note: When we talk about raw capacity, we mean the capacity of the Network Attached Storage (NAS) plus the number of drives multiplied by the size of the drive.
+So, for example, if you have a Storinator S45 populated with 10TB drives, that gives you 450TB of raw storage.

 It’s important to remember that the useable capacity of the NAS is less than the raw capacity.
-The useable capacity is affected by things like RAID level and which operating system (OS) you use.
-Which leads to another question you will want to ask yourself.
+Furthermore, a few factors affect the useable capacity, including RAID level and which operating system (OS) you use.
+This leads to another question you will want to ask yourself.

 What RAID level do I need?

-- RAID 0 – Has no effect on useable capacity and the highest performance of any RAID level.
-But if one drive is lost the entire RAID will fail.
+- RAID 0 – Does not affect useable capacity and the highest performance of any RAID level.
+But if one drive is lost, the entire RAID will fail.

 - RAID 1 – 50% of raw capacity is lost to redundancy.
 You won’t lose any data unless you lose both drives from a mirrored pair.

 - RAID 10 – 50% of raw capacity lost to redundancy.
-Faster than just a RAID 1 but if you lose two drives from the same mirror then the entire pool is lost instead of just the contents of one drive.
+It’s also faster than a RAID 1, but if you lose two drives from the same mirror, the entire pool is lost instead of just the contents of one drive.

 - RAID 5 or 50 – 1 drive worth of raw capacity is lost to redundancy per RAID 5 array.
-The pool will still be able to rebuild if you lose one drive but is very vulnerable during rebuild.
+The pool will still rebuild if you lose one drive but is very vulnerable during the rebuild.
 RAID 5 is slower than RAID 0.

 - RAID 6 or 60 – 2 drives worth of raw capacity is lost to redundancy per RAID 6.
-You can withstand two drive failures per array.
-Slower but considered by many to be a good trade-off with a RAID 10 for the increased space efficiency and strong redundancy.
+So you can withstand two drive failures per array.
+Slower but considered by many to be a good tradeoff with a RAID 10 for the increased space efficiency and strong redundancy.

 The decision between different RAID levels will be a choice between these attributes: